Zack-D-44/Monster-shooter-Pygame-game/README.md

 # Monster-shooter-Pygame-game
-This is a small shooter game that I started on my Christmas break in 2023, I left it and I have now come back to it in order to finish its creation
+This is a 2D shooter game that I have developed using Pygame.
+In the game the player controls a character that can move up and down and shoot at enemies by pressing the space bar.